CAB Closed Loop Recycling Scheme (Pilot) FAQs

 What certification(s) do I need?

 We are asking for all members of the pilot scheme to hold ISO 9001 certification.
 In additions, we are asking for all members apart from those in the Fabricator/ Installer membership category to hold ISO 14001 certification.
-We are asking for UKAS accredited certification of ISO 9001 and ISO 14001 in order to demonstrate that scheme members have in place robust quality and environmental management systems that can help to improve their overall performance and provide a sound basis for sustainable development initiatives, such as this.
+We are asking for UKAS accredited or equivalent certification of ISO 9001 and ISO 14001 in order to demonstrate that scheme members have in place robust quality and environmental management systems that can help to improve their overall performance and provide a sound basis for sustainable development initiatives, such as this.
 This could be important in demonstrating the credibility of the scheme and its possible recognition by third parties.

 Why is this a ‘pilot’ project?